Bullet Twist Vs Bullet Weight

 air, with a fast twist rate and light bullet, you can over-stabilize the

-bullet, causing it to go off mark as well.
+bullet, causing it to go off

 For re-loading the perfect round, this can be a complicated